AungThiha/KMPTemplate/TESTING.md

     )
    ```

-4. **Annotate your test with the Koin extension and inject your fake**
+4. **Annotate your test with the Koin test extension and inject your fake**
    ```kotlin
     @ExtendWith(KoinTestExtension::class)
     class SplashViewModelTest : KoinTest {